 The vision of a spiritual and religious utopia was the plan for Pennsylvania so it would become a place where all would be free to worship and practice the religion of their choosing.
 This experiment and effort was then marketed to Europe in order to invite anyone suffering from religious or spiritual persecution to come and settle in Pennsylvania.

 When mapping out and discovering the lay of the land, you will be surprised to find such extremes in Pennsylvania from the most open minded to the most conservative.
 Yes, Pennsylvania is a state of extremes…..

 We are also known for having the largest Amish population, along with other sorts of religious groups such as Quakers, Dunkers and even Mennonite.
 Even one of the oldest of the revived Rosicrucian movements – the “Fraternitas Rosae Crucis” which has its headquarters in Bucks County, Pennsylvania and the three pyramids they built are still standing today.

 A group of astrologers and alchemists started a closed of community in Ephrata to study the mystic sciences in Pennsylvania.
 (Another blog article for another day!)

-Pennsylvania has had a proud history of folk magic, occult practices and witchcraft for a few centuries now.
-The systems most common in Pennsylvania from that time, and still existing today, primarily fall in to two camps and are typically called: Pow-Wow and Hexerei/Witchery/Witchcraft.
+Pennsylvania has had a proud history of folk magic, faith-healing, occult practices and witchery for a few centuries now.
+The systems most common in Pennsylvania from that time, and still existing today, primarily fall in to two camps and are typically called: Pow-Wow and Hexerei.